 They are the perennial underdogs of the Dublin GAA family.
-While the men’s football, hurling and ladies football teams have all tasted success in recent times, the camogie team has gone many years without silverware. eir sport 1, Sun, Jan 13th 11.30pm
+While the men’s football, men’s hurling and ladies football teams have all tasted success recently, the senior camogie team has gone many years without silverware. eir sport 1, Mon, Nov 25th 9pm

-This documentary follows the camogie panel through the highs and lows of the 2017 campaign.
+This documentary follows the camogie panel through the highs and lows of the season.
 Would this year be any different and can a new manager and a raft of fresh talent finally bring the success that the die-hard Dublin supporters have been waiting for?

 There may have been something of a famine on the trophy front of late, but Dublin has a rich camogie tradition.
 In fact, with 26 titles, they have won more All-Irelands than any other county bar Cork who lead the way on 28.
 With a succession of legendary players including Maire Gill, Kathleen Mills, Kathleen Cody, Una O’Connor and Sophie Brack amongst others, they won all but eight of the game’s top prizes between 1932 and 1966, including a remarkable 18 in 19 years between 1948 and 1966.